 That’s ok, but please let us know as soon as possible so that we can offer the place to someone else.
 All deposits are non-refundable, so you will lose your deposit payment.
-Exceptions can be made under exceptional circumstances, but this is always at our discretion.

 What happens if I don’t pass either my theory or practical exam, or both?